- Your Government

 Cannon River Drug & Violent Offender Task Force

-The task force not only actively pursues active drug dealers, but also helps provide services to those struggling with addiction and mental health issues.
+The task force not only actively pursues drug dealers, but also helps provide services to those struggling with addiction and mental health issues.

 CRDVOTF, a multi-jurisdictional law enforcement, was established in 2014 by the Rice County Sheriff’s Office, and Faribault and Northfield Police departments.
 Three years later, Le Sueur County joined the unit, which is now comprised of a commander, a records specialist and four investigators, one from each agency.